Philip Lindsey Clark

 Philip Lindsey Clark (1889–1977) was an English sculptor.

 Background

 Philip Lindsey Clark was born in London.
 His father was the sculptor Robert Lindsey Clark.

 He worked with his father at the Cheltenham School of Art from 1905 to 1910 and then from 1910 to 1914 studied at the City and Guilds School in Kennington.
 He had a most distinguished war record in the First World War, winning the DSO.
 At the end of the war he won a scholarship to the Royal Academy Schools to continue his training and remained there from 1919 to 1924.
 From 1920 to 1952 he was a regular exhibitor at the Royal Academy Summer Exhibition and from 1921 onwards at the Paris Salon.
 From 1930 his work became more and more of a religious nature and he became a Carmelite Tertiary.
-He eventually retired from London and lived in the West Country.
+He eventually retired from London and lived in Devon.

 Details of some of his works

 Other work

 Clark did other work in Sheffield apart from Sacred Heart church.
 One was a limestone motif and coat of arms above the main entrance to The Royal Institute of the Blind building in Mappin Street, executed in 1938.
 The building has been demolished, but the Clark sculpture has been kept and it was when a new Institute of the Blind building was built in Judd Street.
 The work was of a blindfolded head and the right hand column was topped by a hand interpreting Braille in front of a symbol for light.
 The work also featured the Royal coat of arms.
 It seems that Clark also worked on reliefs for the Gas Showrooms on Commercial Street in Sheffield.